 The last few days of the week went by in a blur.

 Occupational therapy was bit different this week.
-During our session on Wednesday we were given the opportunity to go and explore the area for the rest of the day rather than sit in the room.
-Me and a few others went down to leake street which was just round the corner, to see all of the amazing graffiti.
+During our session on Wednesday, we were given the opportunity to go and explore the area for the rest of the day rather than sit in the room.
+Me and a few others went down to Leake street which was just around the corner, to see all of the amazing graffiti.
 We then went for a few drinks in the walrus pub before heading back.
 It felt so nice to feel like a normal human being for a few hours and to spend time with some new people.
-I admit that I probably over did it that day but, it was so worth the pain the next day.
+I admit that I probably overdid it that day but, it was so worth the pain the next day.

-During our session with the nurse we discussed how our eating habits change when we are in pain.
+During our session with the nurse, we discussed how our eating habits change when we are in pain.
 The pain and our medication can either increase or decrease our appetite and can chop and change all of the time.
-I find that I often have little to no appetite due to the nausea i have been suffering with for some time.
-I also find that as i am not usually up early enough for breakfast and therefore do not regularly eat 3 meals a day which can sometimes effect my energy levels even more than they are already.
+I find that I often have little to no appetite due to nausea I have been suffering with for some time.
+I also find that as I am not usually up early enough for breakfast and therefore do not regularly eat 3 meals a day which can sometimes affect my energy levels even more than they are already.
 Medication has an effect on your hormones and alters chemical balances meaning you can feel more or less hungry and can lose or gain weight.
 In my case being on medication caused me to gain 3 stone in a short period of time.
-I do not feel that this was due to an increase in appetite but one of the side effects caused by the high amount of medication i was taking.
-Since i stopped taking them my weight has stayed the same.
+I do not feel that this was due to an increase in appetite but one of the side effects caused by the high amount of medication I was taking.
+Since I stopped taking them my weight has stayed the same.

 I had a pretty early night on Wednesday as I had been busy all day so this is a very tired Jodie signing off for the evening 🙂